CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

 			    mail.smtp.socketFactory.class: "javax.net.ssl.SSLSocketFactory"
 			    mail.smtp.socketFactory.fallback: "false"

-And the configuration for sending via a Hotmail/Live account:
-#### *Mail Configuration - Hotmail/Live* ####
-    ---
-	    mail:
-		    host: "smtp.live.com"
-		    port: 587
-		    username: "youracount@live.com"
-		    password: "yourpassword"
-		    props:
-			    mail.smtp.starttls.enable: "true"
-			    mail.smtp.port: "587"

-And the configuration for sending via a Outlook account:
-#### *Mail Configuration - Outlook* ####
-    ---
-	    mail:
-		    host: "smtp-mail.outlook.com"
-		    port: 587
-		    username: "youracount@outlook.com"
-		    password: "yourpassword"
-		    props:
-			    mail.smtp.starttls.enable: "true"
-			    mail.smtp.port: "587"

-And the configuration for sending via a Yahoo account:
-#### *Mail Configuration - Yahoo* ####
-    ---
-	    mail:
-		    host: "smtp.correo.yahoo.es"
-		    port: 465
-		    username: "myuser"
-		    password: "mypassword"
-		    props:
-			    mail.smtp.auth: "true"
-			    mail.smtp.socketFactory.port: "465"
-			    mail.smtp.socketFactory.class: "javax.net.ssl.SSLSocketFactory"
-			    mail.smtp.socketFactory.fallback: "false"

-**Security Considerations**

-We want the ccpd-config.yml to be as secure as possible.
-Only the tomcat user needs to be able to read and write into the file.
-We recommend limiting permissions to the file by running the following commands:

-	> sudo chown tomcat ccpd-config.yml
-	> sudo chgrp tomcat ccpd-config.yml
-	> sudo chmod 600 ccpd-config.yml

-### Deploy WAR ###
-Connect to the application server and transfer the `CCPD.war` to the `/opt/tomcat/webapps` directory.
-If Tomcat is running, it should automatically deploy the application.
-If Tomcat is not running, starting it will deploy the application.

-Once Tomcat is done with its deployment you should be able to access the application by entering `http://<public url of application server>:8080/CCPD/`, into a browser.

-You may need to restart tomcat in order to complete the deployment,  you can do so using the following command

-	> sudo service tomcat restart

-CIS-CAT Pro Dashboard will bootstrap in a user with:

-    username: admin
-    password: @admin123

-**Notes**:
-Your network must allow traffic on 8080
-(If deployed to AWS) Your security group in AWS must allow traffic on 8080

 ### Web Server ###
 The final configuration is for a web server to proxy the Tomcat instance and to answer traffic on port `80/443`.